ItzGray/Deacon-Bot/README.md

 Finally, edit the .env file to have the token of your discord bot

 Run `pipenv run bot` to run the bot

+# Other notes

+A huge thanks to Major, the person behind the similar [Kimerith WindHammer](https://github.com/MajorPain1/Kimerith-WindHammer) bot for Wizard101, from which I heavily used and referenced code.
+Without it, this project certainly would have taken a lot longer.